- Director, Connor Integrative Health Network, University Hospitals

 Considering herself an “eternal student”, Dr. Adan believes her patients and students are some of her best teachers.
 She has incorporated continued learning opportunities into her integrative approach to medicine, including earning a teaching certification in yoga through Deepak Chopra in 2007, acquiring a Women’s Leadership Certificate and a Coaching Certificate from the Weatherhead School of Management at Case Western Reserve University, and as of 2012, she is an Affiliate Instructor for CWRU.

 Dr. Adan is also proud of her affiliation to Case Western University Medical School where she is an Assistant Professor and a member of the Steering Committee for the Medical School Women’s Faculty.
 In 2011, Dr. Adan received the YWCA Woman of Excellence award.

-Dr. Adan is the medical director for University Hospitals Connor Integrative Medicine Network.
+Dr. Adan is the medical director for University Hospitals Connor Whole Health.
 Learn more.

 - Non-pharmacological Treatment

 Psychiatry - Cleveland Clinic (1992 - 1996)